BLaurent/haproxy-buildpack/README.md

 ## Why?

-Why would anyone want haproxy on Heroku when it has a perfectly good load balancer and its own routing mesh?
+Why would anyone want haproxy on Cloud Foundry when it has a perfectly good load balancer and its own routing mesh?

 If you're here, you were probably searching for a haproxy buildpack anyway, so you know why you want/need it.